Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Equivariant -Theory and Gysin Maps on Sheaf Stacks

 \section{Equivariant $K$-Theory and Gysin Maps on Sheaf Stacks}

-Throughout this section, $G$ denotes a linear algebraic group, $X$ is a Deligne-Mumford stack with an action of $G$, $Y$ is a smooth Artin stack of pure dimension with a $G$-action, and $f \colon X \to Y$ a $G$-equivariant morphism. $\fF$ will be a $G$-equivariant coherent sheaf on $X$.
+Throughout this section, $G$ denotes a linear algebraic group, $X$ is a Deligne--Mumford stack with an action of $G$, $Y$ is a smooth Artin stack of pure dimension with a $G$-action, and $f \colon X \to Y$ a $G$-equivariant morphism. $\fF$ will be a $G$-equivariant coherent sheaf on $X$.

 In \cite{KiemSavvas}, the authors introduced the notion of coherent sheaves on the sheaf stack $\fF$, defined the $K$-theory of $\fF$ and constructed a Gysin map $0^!_\cF$ of $\fF$, which made it possible to construct the virtual structure sheaf $[\sO_X\virt]\in K_0(X)$ for a \DM stack $X$ equipped with an almost perfect obstruction theory.
 This was performed in the non-equivariant case where $G$ is the trivial group.